Multistate Employer: Federal

 More than one-third of the states have enacted right-to-work laws, which make it illegal for an employer and union to enter into an agreement that requires employees, as a condition of employment, to either become a member of a union or otherwise provide financial support to a union.
 These laws should not be interpreted, however, as an invitation for employers to ignore federal law or to negate an employer's obligation to recognize and bargain with an existing labor union.
 Any state labor law that survives pre-emption by the NLRA must still comply with the federal law.

 Unionized employers operating in a right-to-work state should take a close look at their current bargaining agreement.
 Many agreements, negotiated before a right-to-work law was enacted, may have included a traditional union security clause that would require employers to withhold union dues.
 That instruction likely remains effective even after a right-to-work law is enacted until the employer and union negotiate a new bargaining agreement.
-In addition, because unionized employees will remain obligated to pay union dues, employers will need to take a look at their policies to determine whether employees who no longer want to pay dues must proactively revoke existing authorizations to deduct dues from their paycheck or whether all authorizations are deemed void without any employee action required.
+In addition, because unionized employees will remain obligated to pay union dues, employers should look at their policies to determine whether employees who no longer want to pay dues must proactively revoke existing authorizations to deduct dues from their paycheck or whether all authorizations are deemed void without any employee action required.
 See Right to Work States

 Workplace Health and Safety